 DMRF Canada proudly partners with different organizations and coalitions to ensure we are funding the best and brightest in dystonia research.

-DMRF Canada has partered with the DMRF in the United States to fund the best world-wide research.
-Since 1976 this collabaration has funded over 400 grants awarding $22 million in research funding.
-In additional, DMRF Canada has partnered with The Canadian Institutes of Health Research (CIHR) to fund excellent dystonia research in Canada.
+DMRF Canada has partnered with the DMRF in the United States to fund the best world-wide research.
+Since 1976 this collaboration has funded over 400 grants awarding $22 million in research funding.
+In additional, DMRF Canada has partnered with other organizations including the Banting Foundation, Rare Diseases: Models & Mechanisms Network (RDMM) as well as the Dystonia Coalition to fund excellent dystonia research in Canada.

 The Medical and Scientific Advisory Council (MSAC) is comprised of pre-eminent researchers and clinicians from various scientific disciplines.
 The members are responsible not only for grant review but also for setting the direction of the research to find more effective treatments and ultimately a cure.